vicariousme/PreenPlugin2/README.md

 	git pull won't work because of the skin encoding thing we're naming folders improperly
 	Blur shows up twice (because we look at the skin names and the name Blur exists twice)

+Changelog:
+ - Nov 30, 2013: The plugin can download PHT skins with Git on the Mac.
+ - Nov 30, 2013: The plugin now separates Laika skins from PHT skins.
+ - Initial Release: The plugin can list skins from the skins list.
+ - Initial Release: The plugin can download/update existing skins with git on the Mac.